 Select Page

-Kinship Rising is an Indigenous-led project focused on healing from colonial gender-based violence by restoring our sacred teachings of gender wellbeing.
-Kinship Rising promotes gender resurgence through art, land-water relations, and reconnection with all our relations.
+Kinship Rising is an Indigenous-led project focused on healing from colonial violence by restoring our sacred teachings of wellbeing.
+We promote resurgence through art, land-water relations, and reconnection with all our relations.

 Testimonials

-Kinship Rising invites Indigenous young people of all genders to participate in conversations, stories and art making to centre dignity, wellbeing, and kinship connections.
-Stories that restore Indigenous land-body relations to promote healing from colonial gender violence.
+Kinship Rising invites Indigenous young people to participate in conversations, stories and art making to centre dignity, wellbeing, and kinship connections.
+Stories that restore Indigenous land-body relations to promote healing from colonial violence.

 Participant